Belle River et. al. v. Town of TecumsehPosted October 11, 2016

 ATTENTION CLASS MEMBERS

 This action is certified.
-The opt-out period is now closed.
-If you did not opt-out before May 15, 2016 at 11:59 p.m. and fall within the class definition, you are a class member.
+The opt-out and reconsideration periods are now closed.
+If you opted-out before May 15, 2016 at 11:59 p.m., did not revoke your opt-out before October 10, 2016 at 11:59 p.m. and fall within the class definition, you are a class member.
 If you are a class member, please ensure that we have your current contact information and that you keep our offices informed of any changes in your contact information.

 YOU MAY CONTACT CLASS COUNSEL AT:

 This action has been proceeding with another similar action against The Corporation of the City of Windsor.

 These actions were certified as class actions in January 2011 but Justice Patterson limited the claims for restitution to lottery fees that had been paid after 2006.
 (January 20, 2011 Certification Reasons)

 The plaintiffs successfully appealed that time restriction to the Divisional Court.
 (Reasons of the Divisional Court, April 25, 2012) The Divisional Court remitted the motion back to Justice Patterson, and asked him to reconsider the certification motion in light of the Divisional Court’s legal finding that the plaintiffs were not barred, as a matter of law, from pursuing claims prior to 2006.